 3. Learning how to become an adult.

 This doesn’t sound like a good thing, but honestly, it really helps you become an independent person.
-It tests you with responsibilities and decisions, and makes you a stronger person.
+It tests you with responsibilities and decisions.
 A person who can use the damn washing machine by themselves without flooding the kitchen!
 (I only did it twice!)

 4. New people.